Torram/magic-docs/docs/Client-Development/Components/Lists/OrderItem.md

 ### saveNewValue

-Local function that sabes the new position value card in a list (binder).
+Local function that saves the new position value card in a list (binder).

 ### setNewValue